douglasrubims/bridge/README.md

 # Bridge

-Bridge is a communication interface between microservices with kafkajs and express.js.
+Bridge is a communication interface between microservices with kafkajs with promise support.

 ## Install